 What Are Deferral Programs?

 Banks and creditors, like other institutions, however, need to make money, so these deferral programs will most likely only last a few months.
 After that period is over, will the people who deferred their debt be able to make the necessary payments?
-Of course, it’s impossible to predict the path that the virus will take and how long it may be before people can start returning to work, but for those Canadians choosing to defer debt payments, there may be unforeseen consequences.
+Of course, it’s impossible to predict the path that a virus will take and how long it may be before people can start returning to work, but for those Canadians choosing to defer debt payments, there may be unforeseen consequences.

 The Realities Of Deferring Payments

-For people experiencing extreme financial burden, deferring payments may be seen as a relief.
+For people experiencing extreme financial burdens, deferring payments may be seen as a relief.
 Right now, staying healthy and buying necessities like food take precedence over paying off debt.
 However, when you look to the future, pushing off these payments may lead to bigger financial problems down the line.

 While deferring payments shouldn’t affect your credit score, mistakes can be made.
 It’s important to have written proof of your deferral and that the lender won’t report it to the credit bureaus.
 If there are any mistakes in reporting, your only defense is to have written proof.
 If you do decide to defer payments, it’s important to keep an eye on your credit report to ensure that there are no errors.

 And what happens when the deferral period is over?
 If you defer payments for a few months, ask your lender what will be due at the end of that period.
-Are you simply pushing back every payment until a later date and all of those payments will be due immediately at the end of that period?
+Are you simply pushing back every payment until a later date, and all of those payments will be due immediately at the end of that period?
 Will you also owe interest?
 In many cases, these deferrals mean you’ll owe a lump sum of all the payments you’ve deferred, which can be a greater burden in the long run.
 If your mortgage is $1600 a month, and you defer it for three months, will you owe $4800 at the end of that period, plus interest?
 Payment deferral doesn’t mean that those payments simply disappear.
-They are just being pushed back, and it’s likely that you’ll still owe that money.
+They are just being pushed back, and, likely, you’ll still owe that money.

 What Options Do You Have?